 The main causes of vitamin D deficiency are:

-- Lack of sunlight: 80-90% of vitamin D in the body is made from sunligh.
+- Lack of sunlight: 80-90% of vitamin D in the body is made from sunlight.
 People who work indoors or spend little time outdoors may be deficient.

 - Skin color: Dark skin has more melanin, so it absorbs less sunlight.